sagarp96/odin-recipes/README.md

 # odin-recipes
-## WE will have this as our First HTML Project Readme file
+## We will have this as our first HTML Project Readme file.